What are Proximity Sensors?

 Inductive proximity sensors

-It should be noted that the objects detected by inductive proximity sensors are also metal conductors, and non-metallic conductors cannot be measured by this method.
-The amplitude change varies with the type of target metal, so the detection distance also varies with the type of target metal.
+It is important to note that objects detected by inductive proximity sensors must be metal conductors; non-metallic objects cannot be measured using this method.
+The amplitude change varies with the type of target metal, so detection distance also varies accordingly.
+Ferrous metals (iron, steel) typically provide the longest detection distances, while non-ferrous metals (aluminum, copper, brass) provide shorter ranges.

 Photoelectric proximity sensors